leonkontorovich/centerline_behavior_annotation/README.md

 # Quick Skeleton Notebooks

+(This readme is from before it was a package and needs to be updated)
 ### Please use the openCV Anaconda environment provided.

 Install conda environment
 conda env create -f openCV.yml